Every Finite Poset is Isomorphic to a Saturated Subset of the Spectrum of a Noetherian UFD: The UFD Theorem

 \section{The UFD Theorem}

 The last step of our procedure is to construct a Noetherian UFD whose spectrum contains a saturated subset that is isomorphic to the given finite poset.
 In this section, we describe the construction of this UFD.
 We start with a local ring $B$ that contains the rationals and that satisfies other mild conditions.
-The spectrum of the UFD that we construct will inherit many properties from the spectrum of $B$.
-In particular, the set of prime ideals of height at least two of our UFD and the set of prime ideals of $B$ of height at least two will be isomorphic when viewed as posets.
+The spectrum of the UFD that we construct will inherit important properties from the spectrum of $B$.
+In particular, given $0 \leq h \leq \mbox{dim}B - 2$, the set of prime ideals of our UFD of coheight at most $h$ and the set of prime ideals of $B$ of coheight at most $h$ will be isomorphic when viewed as posets.
 The construction is similar to the procedure used in \cite{GluingPaper} to prove The Gluing Theorem (Theorem \ref{biggluing}).
 We start with the rationals and we successively adjoin uncountably many elements of $B$ to form an increasing chain of subrings of $B$ that satisfy desirable properties, the most important property being that they are all UFD's.
 Our final UFD will be the union of this increasing chain.
 We use Proposition \ref{completionsame} below to show that it is Noetherian and its completion is the same as that of $B$.
-We also ensure that, if $P$ is a prime ideal of $B$ with height at least two, then the UFD will contain a generating set for $P$.
-This property will ultimately help us show that the spectra of $B$ and the UFD when restricted to prime ideals of height at least two are isomorphic.
+We also ensure that the UFD contains generating sets for carefully chosen prime ideals of $B$.
+This property will ultimately help us show that the spectrum of $B$ and the spectrum of the UFD, when restricted to prime ideals of coheight at most $h$, are isomorphic.

 \begin{proposition}[\cite{GluingPaper}, Proposition 2.6] Let $(B,M)$ be a local ring and let $T = \widehat{B}$.
 Suppose $(S,S \cap M)$ is a quasi-local subring of $B$ such that the map $S \longrightarrow B/M^2$ is onto and $IB \cap S = I$ for every finitely generated ideal $I$ of $S$.
 Then $S$ is Noetherian and $\widehat{S} = T$.
-Moreover, if $B/M$ is uncountable and $|B| = |B/M|$ then $S/(S \cap M)$ is uncountable and $|S| = |S/(S \cap M)|$. \end{proposition}
+Moreover, if $B/M$ is uncountable and $|B| = |B/M|$, then $S/(S \cap M)$ is uncountable and $|S| = |S/(S \cap M)|$. \end{proposition}

 Most of the material in this section is based on the ideas in \cite{heitmannUFD}.
 The following definition is taken from \cite{heitmannUFD}.